In This Section

 4-Hour Exam (200 questions) - CERP, CRCM, CTFA

 Yes.
-Questions can be marked and returned to at a later point in the exam, if time permits.
+Questions can be marked and returned to at a later point in the exam if time permits.
 Be sure to answer all questions, as only answered questions are scored.
-To help you navigate the test, please click on one of the links below to preview the exam system prior to your test date:
+To help you navigate the test, please click on the link below to preview the exam system prior to your test date:

 The exam is scored on a "Pass/Fail" system using a predetermined cut off score based on advisory board analysis of the degree of difficulty for each question.
 Exams are scored based on your personal performance and are not graded on a curve.